Amblyaudia: Symptoms and signs

-Risk Factors
+Risk factors

 Families report the presence of amblyaudia in several individuals, suggesting that it may be genetic in nature.
-It is possible that abnormal auditory input during the first two years of life may increase a child’s risk for amblyaudia, although the precise relationship between deprivation timing and development of amblyaudia is still unclear.
+It is possible that abnormal auditory input during the first two years of life may increase a child's risk for amblyaudia, although the precise relationship between deprivation timing and development of amblyaudia is still unclear.
 Recurrent ear infections (otitis media) are the leading cause of temporary auditory deprivation in young children.
 During ear infection bouts, the quality of the signal that reaches the auditory regions of the brains of a subset of children with OM is degraded in both timing and magnitude.
 When this degradation is asymmetric (worse in one ear than the other) the binaural cues associated with sound localization can also be degraded.
 Aural atresia (a closed external auditory canal) also causes temporary auditory deprivation in young children.
 Hearing can be restored to children with ear infections and aural atresia through surgical intervention (although ear infections will also resolve spontaneously).
 Nevertheless, children with histories of auditory deprivation secondary to these diseases can experience amblyaudia for years after their hearing has been restored.

 Physiology

 Amblyaudia is a deficit in binaural integration of environmental information entering the auditory system.
 It is a disorder related to brain organization and function rather than what is typically considered a “hearing loss” (damage to the cochlea).
 It may be genetic or developmentally acquired or both.
 When animals are temporarily deprived of hearing from an early age, profound changes occur in the brain.
-Specifically, cell sizes in brainstem nuclei are reduced, the configuration of brainstem dendrites are altered and neurons respond in different ways to sounds presented to both the deprived and non-deprived ears (in cases of asymmetric deprivation).
-This last point is particularly important for listening tasks that require inputs from two ears to perform well.
-There are multiple auditory functions that rely on the computation of well calibrated inputs from the two ears.
-Chief among these is the ability to localize sound sources and separate what we want to hear from a background of noise.
-In the brainstem, the auditory system compares the timing and levels of sounds between the two ears to encode the location of sound sources (sounds that originate from our right as opposed to left side are louder and arrive earlier in our right ear).
+Specifically, cell sizes in brainstem nuclei are reduced, the configuration of brainstem dendrites are altered and neurons respond in different ways to sounds presented to both the deprived and non-deprived ears.

 An electrophysiologic study demonstrated that children with amblyaudia (referred to then as a "left-ear deficit") were less able to process information from their non-dominant ears when competing information is arriving at their dominant ears.
 The N400-P800 complex showed a strong and highly correlated response from the dominant and non-dominant ears among normal children while the response from children with amblyaudia was uncorrelated and indicated an inability to separate information arriving at the non-dominant ear from the information arriving at the dominant ear.
 The same children also produced weaker fMRI responses from their non-dominant left ears when processing dichotic material in the scanner.